 15. What is your safety record on Denali and elsewhere?

 Safety is a huge concern to us, and we take the safety of the group and of each individual very seriously.
 Reaching the summit is secondary to returning intact and having a good experience.
 We are fortunate to have had an almost flawless safety record both on Denali and on our many other trips across the world.
 We have never had a climbing-related fatality or serious injury on any trip, and we take lengthy precautions to prevent such occurrences.

 16. Do you recommend any type of exercise programs to further prepare potential Denali climbers?

 Yes.
 We have a number of resources related to physical conditioning for Denali.
-These are included as part of the registration packet that climbers receive after having registered for an expedition, but we also make them available for download via our web site.
+These are included as part of the registration packet that climbers receive after having registered for an expedition.

 17. What additional expenses are there on top of the expedition fee?